RarelyCharlie/rarelycharlie.github.io/_howto/taglist.md

  - When a taglist owner adds tags, there is no check that the tags are valid.
 (But when someone adds themselves, the tag is guaranteed to be valid at that time.)

  - In the event that this service runs into unforseen problems for any reason, taglist owners will be informed.

+ - There is currently (August 2019) a bug that makes a taglist temporarily unavailable whenever its control thread extends on to another page.
+No data is lost when this happens, but the taglist is not visible.
+While a fix for this bug is being worked on, contact @RarelyCharlie if this happens and you need a taglist to be repaired.